What Is Sport Injury Chiropractic & How It Works

 One of the first questions people ask is whether their insurance will cover their visits.
 The good news is that most insurance plans do include chiropractic adjustments.
 However, the specifics of your coverage can vary quite a bit.
 Factors like your particular plan, the reason for your treatment, and whether the chiropractor is in your network all play a role in what’s covered.
 The best first step is always to check directly with your insurance provider to understand your benefits.
 Our new patient center is also a great resource, and our team can help you verify your coverage before your first appointment.

-A Look at Treatment Costs and Payment Options
+A Breakdown of Costs and Payment Options

 If you're using insurance, your out-of-pocket cost for a visit is often a copay, which typically ranges from $20 to $50.
 Your total expense, however, will also depend on your plan’s deductible and how much of it you’ve already met for the year.
 Because every situation is unique, costs can differ based on your specific treatment needs.
 We believe in being completely transparent about the investment in your health.
 The clearest picture of your personalized treatment plan and associated costs will be provided after your initial assessment.
 When you're ready, you can request an appointment to get started.